mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

 cis-crd-schema [repo](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.7/typelb/cis/cis-crd-schema/customresourcedefinition.yaml)

-Update the bigip address, partition and other details(image, imagePullSecrets, etc) in CIS deployment file
+Update the bigip address, partition and other details(image, imagePullSecrets, etc) in CIS deployment manifest

 * Add the following statements to the CIS deployment for CRD support for namespace nginx-ingress